Support — spousal

 Website of the provincial government program that helps people collect support payments that were ordered by a judge — contains, among other things, information about the program and the forms needed to register.

-Interjurisdictional Support Orders (Ministry of Justice)
+Interjurisdictional Support Orders (Attorney General ministry)

 Contains information and forms/instructions to get or change support orders when either the recipient or the payor lives outside BC.
 (This information doesn't apply to orders made under the Divorce Act.)